-The three prefix characters are used to distinguish almost all messages produced by the HydroScat-4.
+The three prefix characters are used to distinguish almost all messages produced by the HydroScat-6.
 The Data Prefix character precedes all standard data messages (see D, H and T), and is used by the HydroScat Windows software to identify them as such.
 The Info Prefix precedes most informational displays (including those shown in this example).
 The Error Prefix marks important warnings that demand the user's attention.

-Cal Temp is not used in present HydroScat-4's.
+Cal Temp is not used in present HydroScat-6's.
 It is intended to serve as a reference temperature for correcting temperature-related drift, should such corrections be needed.

 Depth offset and depth coefficient are used to translate raw depth data to units of meters.
-These are not used within the HydroScat firmware, but are stored there for reference.
+These are not used within the HydroScat-6 firmware, but are stored there for reference.

-The maximum depth, ID, model, S/N and Config fields can only be set with the ID command, and are described under ID.
+The maximum depth, ID, model, S/N and Config fields are described under ID (section 8.3.14).

 The firmware version shows not only the sequential version number, but which memory configuration it is compiled for.
 This should match the RAM size displayed on the next line.
-Neither of these parameters is editable, but is determined within the compiled firmware.

-The calibration and configuration data that are unique to each HydroScat-4 are stored in nonvolatile memory in a format that has changed as more information was added in successive firmware versions.
+The calibration and configuration data that are unique to each HydroScat-6 are stored in nonvolatile memory in a format that has changed as more information was added in successive firmware versions.
 The configuration version number identifies the format in which the current information was stored.